ethankennerly/effective-altruism-simulation/README.md

 - Life expectancy correlates to income by a [Preston curve](https://en.wikipedia.org/wiki/Preston_curve).
     - Income may only be a indirect correlation, as seen by [correlations to sanitation, infant survival](https://blog.euromonitor.com/economic-growth-and-life-expectancy-do-wealthier-countries-live-longer/).

+#### Income Sharing

+Income redistributed within family, average for all after other adjustments.
+Previously, income didn't account for spending from parent to child, so the average doublings of income would be biased a bit lower for children, except that the doubling is clamped at least $100 income.

 #### GiveDirectly

 Donate to income by [GiveWell's model of GiveDirectly](https://docs.google.com/spreadsheets/d/1BmFwVYeGMkpys6hG0tnfHyq__ZFZf-bmXYLSHODGpLY/edit#gid=1680005064&range=B20:B24).